• Recipes

 Notes

-• If you can, make the curry the day before serving, leaving it in the fridge overnight before reheating when you are ready to eat.
-This will give the flavours time to really meld together and shine through.
+• Make Day Before: If you can, make the curry the day before serving, leaving it in the fridge overnight before reheating when you are ready to eat.
+This will give the flavours time to really come together and shine through.

 Nutrition